paulhayes/lockkeeper/README.md

 * Force unlocks
 * Communication checking

+## Quick Start

+Download a latest release from the releases page.
+Please note, this project is an Alpha.
+There is still a work in progress with no stable release with the first full set of features.

+But if you want to play along, please join us, feature suggestions are welcome on the Issues page.

+## Getting Started

+If you'd like support for node-red packages, you'll need to install nodejs.
+This is so Lockkeeper can use npm ( node package manager ).

+If you'd like to version control your project, please install [git]().

+Node RED will detect when these are available and enable the extra features in the node RED menu ( top right ).

-## To Use
+## Building yourself

-Alpha releases will be available soon.
 Alternatively you can clone and build the project yourself.

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: